 Immigrant parents do not have it easy, especially once their children start school in Canada.
 Trying to figure out the school system and learning school rules both spoken and unspoken, helping their children with homework, and trying to make their friends welcome at home.
 All this adds to the challenges of the first few years of getting settled in Canada.

-When I immigrated 15 years ago my children started their first school year, and I was totally overwhelmed with school & social requirements, parent responsibilities, helping kids to get through each day, and trying to make their transition to the new country as smooth as possible.
+When I immigrated 15 years ago my children started their first school year.
+I was totally overwhelmed with school & social requirements, parent responsibilities, helping kids to get through each day, and trying to make their transition to the new country as smooth as possible.

-I came from Russia where the closest holiday was International Women’s Day on the 8th of March when all women get flowers and children present their mothers with flowers and cards as well.
+I came from Europe where the closest holiday was International Women’s Day on the 8th of March when all women get flowers and children present their mothers with flowers and cards as well.

 My First Mother’s Day